InterfaithCoding/GuessNumber/walkthrough.md

 20.    print('Your guess is too low.') # There are eight spaces in front of print.
 ```

 Line 19 is an *if statement*.
-The execution will run the code in the following block if the if statement’s condition evaluates to True.
+The execution will run the code in the following block if the *if-statement’s* condition evaluates to True.
 If the condition is False, then the code in the if-block is skipped.
 Using if statements, you can make the programme only run certain code when you want it to.

 Line 19 checks if the player’s guess is less than the computer’s secret number.
 If so, then the execution moves inside the if-block on line 20 and prints a message telling the player this.